mwchung24/Word-Finder/README.md

     .val(e.currentTarget.children[1].innerHTML);
 }

-//mouse event when mouse is hovered over a tile
-//programmed to behave the same way as if it was clicked MouseEnter(e) {
+//a mouse event that adds letters to the word as the mouse
+//enters the tiles
+MouseEnter(e) {
   e.preventDefault();